pxslip/db-studio/docs/self-hosted/config-options.md

 ## Environment Syntax Prefix

-Directus will attempt to [automatically type cast environment variables](#type-casting-and-nesting) based on context clues.
-If you have a specific need for a given type, you can tell Directus what type to use for the given value by prefixing the value with `{type}:`.
+d9 will attempt to [automatically type cast environment variables](#type-casting-and-nesting) based on context clues.
+If you have a specific need for a given type, you can tell d9 what type to use for the given value by prefixing the value with `{type}:`.
 The following types are available:

 | Syntax Prefix | Example                                                                                                         | Output                                                                                                                       |